kgisl/pythonFDP/notes/MergeSort.md

                      `print(alist[-1], alist[0])`
              - If `ulist` is a non-zero list, what is the difference between `ulist[0]` versus `ulist.pop(0)`?
             - Contrast between `del`, `pop` and `remove` effect on a list
+            - Write a function that takes a list as argument and prints the contents of the
         - Merging
 	        - In how many ways can you append two lists?
 	        -  What does the method `extend` perform for a list?